pantadeusz/raspigcd/README.md

 ## Contributing

-(this section will be cleared soon)
+(this section will be cleared)

 You can send pull requests and issues.
-The credits will be yours and the version with merged changes will be on the same license (AGPL).
-As a contributor you can ask me (pantadeusz) for different license for the code (I don't promise I will give it).
-I will have the right to license the code with contribution differently (like the RedHat does) for commercial purposes - for example - with custom features.
+The credits will be yours and the version with merged changes will be on the same license (AGPL) forever.
+As a contributor you can ask me (pantadeusz) for a different license for the code.
+I will have the right to license the code with contribution differently for commercial purposes - for example - with custom features.
+Of course credits will be maintained.
+In this (hypothetical) case I will try to reach most active contributors to share some profit.
+Fortunately/unfortunately right now this is a one person show so the problem does not exist :)